nvnhat95/GStex/README_DBSCAN.md

 ### Core Parameters

 - **`eps`**: Maximum Wasserstein distance for points to be considered neighbors
+  - Can be automatically estimated using k-distance graph (recommended)
   - Smaller values → more, tighter clusters
   - Larger values → fewer, looser clusters
   - Typical range: 0.5 - 5.0 depending on scene scale